League Policies (Shamrock Hockey League)

 1. July meeting shall determine the number of home games proposed for the upcoming season that will need to be proportional based on number of teams entered in each specific age group.
 August 1st all ice times for each team entered to play in the Shamrock League must be forwarded to the Statistician on the League’s supplied form; to be used by the SHL for scheduling games for the next season.
 Failure to provide ice times will result in the League, upon confirmation of Centre and its teams being registered with the OMHA, using the previous years submitted ice times for entering those dates and times for the current schedule.

 3. U9 MD will consist of 12 cross-ice games and 12 full-ice games.
-Cross-Ice games will be scheduled Fri Oct 7th, 2022 to Jan 14th, 2023.
-Full-Ice games will be played Jan 15th, 2023 to March 31st, 2023.
+Cross-Ice games will be scheduled Fri Oct 2th, 2032 to Jan 12th, 2023.
+Full-Ice games will be played Jan 15th, 2024 to March 31st, 2024.

 4. The League’s Statistician will provide a schedule for each age group base on the information provided.
 The Statistician will then forward the schedule to The OneDB database where it will be posted online.
 Once online the Centre Contacts will be notified and will have until a designated date (provided at the August meeting) to make any adjustments or changes to their Home ice times only or to add dates to any unscheduled games not completed in the original schedule (all changes shall have verification from the visiting Centre prior to entering a date and time on The OneDB.
+Refer to Seasonal Structure as applicable for details.

 5. All changes during the season are to be negotiated by the Shamrock Centre Contacts prior to any changes being made The OneDB system.
 The Home team is responsible for game changes affecting only dates and times at their own facilities.
 If this cannot be completed as required, an SHL executive designated person will act as their alternate site administrator.